Argentine tango explained for beginners

 The leader must be aware of the steps that he would like the follower to take.
 Therefore he must have his repertoire of tango figures in mind while dancing.
 There are several tango dance figures are described on this website, especially for the leaders who are new to tango dancing.
 The lady should be familiar with the tango figures too, so that she has a rough idea of where her partner's steps may lead her.
 Still, the lady should not try to anticipate the next step.
 Following is remaining sensitive and staying alert.

 On this site tango figures are described by step pattern diagrams.
 A step pattern diagram is a schematic dance step representation displaying a limited number of aspects.
-The main aspects are feet position, movement of the feet and timing of the movement according to the beat of the music.
-The movement of the chest is an aspect that is not covered in the step pattern diagram.
+The main aspects are feet placement, movement of the feet and timing of the movement according to the beat of the music.
+The position of the chest is an important aspect that is not covered in the step pattern diagram.
 Watching tango movie clips on YouTube will complement the insight provided by step patterns.
 Still, dancing lessons are necessary to acquire a good command of Argentine tango dancing - and especially one's posture, as it often requires the specific advice of a dance instructor.

 In a split second three things happen in succession: